Dehghanni/Teofl/Writing.md

 Children&#39;s emotional development depends to a great extent on their earliest relationships, which is why the bond between children and their parents or caregivers is of paramount importance.

-Education, or the lack thereof, plays a major role in every society.
+Education, or the lack thereof, plays a prominent role in every society.

 Not only do the students benefit from it, but so do the professors.